Zach Galifianakis: Early work

-After his television debut Boston Common, Galifianakis joined Saturday Night Live for two weeks.
+After his television debut on Boston Common, Galifianakis joined Saturday Night Live for two weeks.
 He has stated "I worked on Saturday Night Live for two weeks, and Britney Spears was the host one week when I was doing it.
-Wrote a sketch, Will Ferrell was going to play a bodyguard to her belly button, and we were going to shrink Will down to fit into a belly button. ...she just stared at me after I explained it to her.
-And then she finally goes 'Yeah that's funny.'"
+Wrote a sketch, Will Ferrell was going to play a bodyguard to her belly-button, and we were going to shrink Will down to fit into a belly-button. ...she just stared at me after I explained it to her.
+And then, she finally goes 'Yeah, that's funny.'"
 Galifianakis co-starred in the film Out Cold, and had small roles in Corky Romano, Below, Bubble Boy, Heartbreakers, Into the Wild, Super High Me, Little Fish Strange Pond and Largo.